Davi-Massaru/IRIS_REST_Documentation/README.md

 }
 ```
-When you create an Annotations @ResponseBody or @RequestBody input the class reference like a @RequestBody(rest Api.Model.Company) and this JSON representation will appear in the __Body:__
+When you create a @ResponseBody or @RequestBody in your annotation, input the class reference like a @RequestBody(rest Api.Model.Company) and this JSON representation will appear in the documentation's __Body:__ section.

 <img src="https://github.com/Davi-Massaru/IRIS_REST_Documentation/blob/main/READMEFILES/Body.png?raw=true"></img>

-For more complex structures with lists of references to other objects or objects in properties, create the %RegisteredObject object Models and define yours properties with them.
+For more complex structures with lists of references to other objects or objects in properties, create the %RegisteredObject object Models and define its properties with them.

-For sample:
+For example:

 ```
 {